andreoliwa/dontforget/README.rst

 A to-do list with recurring dates and reminders, so you never again will forget to do something important.

-The application consists of *tasks* and *reminders* for them.
+The application consists of *chores* and *alarms* for them.

-A *task* can be anything you need to do, with or without due date, with or without repetition:
+A *chore* can be anything you need to do, with or without due date, with or without repetition:
 - a bill (recurring or one time);
 - house chores you need to perform regularly;
 - a personal identification document you have to renew (driver's license, passport);